Martha Revuelta

-Martha Revuelta Jiménez (born September 6, 1986, in Mexico City) is a female beach volleyball and volleyball player from Mexico, who played during the Swatch FIVB World Tour 2005 playing with Teresa Galindo.
+Martha Revuelta Jiménez (born September 6, 1986) is a female beach volleyball and volleyball player from Mexico, who played during the Swatch FIVB World Tour 2005 playing with Teresa Galindo.

 Participating at the 2003 SWATCH-FIVB U-18 World Championships in Pattaya Thailand, and partnering Diana Estrada, they finished in the 4th place, after losing the bronze medal match 21–19, 17–21, 15-7 from Frederike Fischer-Sandra Piasecki, from Germany.

 She also represented her home country at the 2006 Central American and Caribbean Games partnering Vanessa Virgen and winning the silver medal.
 That year she was the volleyball female recipient of the "Luchador Olmeca" Award.

 At the NORCECA Beach Volleyball Circuit 2008 she won the gold medal at the Guadalajara Tournament.

 Indoor

 She also played indoor volleyball, playing in the 2003, 2007, 2008 and 2009 versions of the Pan-American Cup.
 She also took part at the tournament during the 2007 Pan American Games and 2002 Central American and Caribbean Games.